 + What are the days/hours I can take lessons? / How often do I take lessons?

-I hold lessons 3 days per week over a 10 hour day, but the schedule changes a couple times per year based on my other musical obligations and projects.
+I hold lessons 3 days per week over a 10 hour day-

 Most students take lessons every week and every week is recommended.
 But occasionally a student might want to take lessons every other week, twice per week or only every few weeks- Two important policies in regard to this are below:

-- Package/discounted lessons are only offered to students who come on a regular basses (at least once per week with a set day/time on weeknights and Sundays, or at least every other Tuesday/Wednesday on a floating schedule)
+Package/discounted lessons are only offered to students who come on a regular basses, meaning once per week with a set day and time.

 + What is your cancellation policy?